-Two of our staff members are trained as an ELSA.
-ELSAs are Emotional Literacy Support Assistants who have received additional training from educational psychologists and from whom they receive ongoing supervision following training.
+One of our staff members is a fully qualified ELSA, Emotional Literacy Support Assistants, and we have recently recruited an additional ELSA to expand our ELSA Team.
 Their role is to support young people in school to understand and manage their own emotions whilst respecting the feelings of those around them.
-The equivalent of one day per week will be dedicated to the ELSA supporting selected students for a course of sessions lasting for one hour a week for approximately a half term.
+The equivalent of one day per week is dedicated to the ELSA supporting referred students for a course of sessions lasting for one hour a week for approximately one-half term.
+Staff and external agencies are able to make a referral for ESLA support.